zhangsu/seal/README.md

 The default output is `lib/seal.{so,dll,bundle}`, which is a dynamic library that could be required by Ruby at runtime.

-Note that Win32 binaries for OpenAL are shipped with the project for compiling Seal on Windows.
-You can of course compile your own copies of OpenAL on Windows.

 ## Demos